Blad4542/nodejs-test/README.md

 4. Start the database and the application with Docker: docker-compose up --build

+5. To run unit test use this command in other terminal: docker exec -it graphql_app /bin/bash

+6. Then run npm run test

 ## Usage

 Access `http://localhost:4000` in your browser to interact with the GraphQL server via Apollo Studio.